Faming Qinpu

 (Return)

 Melodies with lyrics provide a particular challenge when reconstructing: assuming the pairing was done in a knowledgable manner, translation is essential to making the lyrics and melody fit each other.
-I am thus particularly tentative in my reconsructions if I have not yet translated the lyrics.
-For the four that have reconstructed from this handbook here is a brief accounting:
+I was thus particularly tentative in my reconsructions of these pieces in that I recorded some of the reconstructions before having translated the lyrics.
+For the four that I have reconstructed from this handbook here is a brief accounting:

 1. Qiujiang Wan Diao (Autumn River Evening Fishing